4 Ways to Deal with Conversational Narcissism

 Home » Relationship Habits » 4 Ways to Deal with Conversational Narcissism

-The reality is that people love to talk about themselves.
-Because everyone looks at the world from their own perspective, they often feel inclined to share it with others.
+People love to talk about themselves.
+Because everyone sees the world from their own perspective, they often feel inclined to share it with others.

-So in this article, we will provide a definition of a conversational narcissist and provide a list of signs that you might be dealing with one.
-From there, we will provide four actionable strategies you can use to deal with conversational narcissism.
+In this article, we will define a conversational narcissist and list signs that you might be dealing with one.
+Then, we will provide four actionable strategies for dealing with conversational narcissism.

 What Is Conversational Narcissism?

 Many people are familiar with the fact that narcissism refers to people who continuously focus on themselves.
 Conversational narcissism does not necessarily make someone a narcissist.
-Instead, conversational narcissism refers to individuals who may have a tendency to redirect conversations back to them, no matter what the discussion may be about.
+Instead, conversational narcissism relates to individuals who may tend to redirect conversations back to them, no matter what the discussion may be about.

 Even if the discussion is about something that happened hundreds of years ago in history, a conversational narcissist will somehow find a way to redirect the conversation back to something about themselves.